Table of Contents

 3) Beast and rider have separate (conflicting?) characters.

 There seems to be a feeling among folklorists that the tourney beast with rider is not traditional to England and came from the Continent via court-type revels.
 Although the riders of theatrical tourneys often have dummy legs, E C Cawte, p.197. notes that in ‘folk’ situations dummy legs were not used.
 A variation included for completeness is a sort of Tourney Man in which one person seems to be carrying another on their back, perhaps in a sack or bin.

 There is a type of ‘horse’ which occurs in some Plough Monday teams made from a bed-sheet as a cloak.
-The corner is pulled over the head and tied or bound to leave two hooded apertures for the eyes .
+The corner is pulled over the head and tied or bound to create a ‘nose’ and to leave two hooded apertures for the eyes .
 Difficult to describe but very easy to make after seeing one (Scunthorpe Museum) or a photo.

 There is a type of tourney beast called a SIEVE HORSE which is not easy to classify.
 The operator wears a long coat which is cut to cover a circular or oval hoop usually positioned a little above the waist.
 A very small head is attached to the hoop and pokes through the coat at the front.
 The jaw snaps and there is sometimes a tail.
 The name comes from the fact that the frame was often made from an old sieve or riddle.
 Examples can be seen at Abbots Bromley, and in some Wooing Plays where it is interesting to note that if the operator speaks it is in the character of the animal using the first person.
 In some of the latter, the operator’s head is disguised by a ‘horsy’ sheet covering mentioned above.